thacherT1D/webdevstuff/Automated_Testing/Automated_JavaScript_Testing.desc.md

 module.exports = { write, displayString, clear };
 ```

+Run the `npm test` command to check your tests.

 You submit this to your manager who is satisfied with the results.
 A day later, the manager comes back and says that the software needs an `undo` functionality.
 Every time, a write call occurs, the `undo` functionality would remove that write.
 This means that `displayString` will not produce the write that was undo-ed.
 If there is no more actions to undo, throw an error.
 By TDD process, we first write the test for `undo`.

+Add the following code to your `test/editor.js` file.

 ```javascript
   test('undo a write', () => {